Iterators

 }

-In this case, the idea of the procedure 2 * v[idx] and indexing over the entire collection is called a map.
-An idiomatic Rustacean would write something similar to the following (period indented) code:
+In this case, the idea of running a procedure like 2 * v[idx] whilst indexing over the entire collection is called a map.
+Using iterator chains you could instead write something like:

 let v = [10, 20, 30];